clk-project/clk/README.md

 Then, simply run `clk cowsay@sh hello`.

-The command is integrated with the magick of `click-project`.
+The command is integrated with the magic of `click-project`.
 For instance, you can call `clk parameters set cowsay@sh --shout` to set the value of shout as being true by default.
 To temporary disable the shouting, simply call it with `--dont-shout`.
 Of course, it can be part of an alias as well.